It's easy, it's fun, it's perfectly natural—and it just might change someone's life. A brief list of ways to get involved:

 Work with staff and students to think of fun, productive ways to bring together students and alumni.

-Conduct interviews of prospective students.
+Conduct interviews with prospective students.

 Encourage classmates to join you on campus for an upcoming reunion.
 In other words, tell every Logger you know (and some you don't) to come to a fabulous party in a beautiful place.